 - “PEER MENTORS” STRUCTURE

 I usually use the “expert system” or “role rotation system” suggested by Kearney and Shuck (2006).
-This means that students are given the freedom to choose the area to which they wish to contribute, for example, research for the storyboard, scriptwriting, acting, directing or editing the video.
-They feel empowered to be sharing their knowledge or use their skills, taking responsibility for their expert role in front of their peers.
+In other words, this means that we give students the freedom to choose the area to which they wish to contribute.
+For example, they can become responsible for different jobs ranging from research for the storyboard, scriptwriting, acting, directing or editing the video.
+Thus, they feel empowered to be sharing their knowledge or use their skills.
+Furthermore, they take responsibility for their expert role in front of their peers.

 - PROVIDING MODELS AND SUPPORT

 - Allow your students to reflect on their learning experience!
 Furthermore, it is useful to implement self-assessment rubrics and peer-review tools!